fsereno/portfolio/README.md

 $ npm run create
 ```
 ##### This will:
-- Update the config.json file with additional applications.
-- Then run this command to build applications based on the config.json file.
+- Build applications based on the config.json file.
-- New applications are built based on the 'masterTemplateDir' template application, as indicated in the config.json file.
+- New applications are built based on the 'masterTemplateDir' property.
-- If all applications already exist, nothing will be overwritten.
+- If an application already exists, nothing will be overwritten.
 ---

 ## Licence